Call to partecipate to 2018-19 A.Y. IMAT.

 Applicants for Medicine and Surgery course can enrol only after having successfully passed the entrance IMAT examination tests required.

 The 2018 Medical Admissions Test for European students will take place on September 13th in Rome at 14:00 and many other cities across the world (see here the complete list).
-You can find the offical call here, the Annex A here, the Annex B here and the regional decree for transfer here (all information are referred to the previous IMAT).
+You can find the offical call here (EN) or here (IT), the Annex A here (EN) or here (IT), the Annex B here (EN) or here (IT) and the regional decree for transfer here (all information are referred to the previous IMAT).

 European Citizens & Non-EU Citizen (with Italian Residence):